hariszaf/presentations/met_nets/mikrobiokosmos2021/presentation_talk.md

 <!-- Hence, we can obtain a thorough representation of the steady states of the metabolic network and we can study the properties of certain components of the whole network to deduce significant biological insights. -->

-In addition, flux sampling can be used **both** with and without an objective function.
+Moreover, flux sampling can be used **both** with and without an objective function, in case we need to get the distribution of a flux when another one is optimized.

 <!-- providing flux distribution of each reaction considering that one is optimized.  -->
 <!-- In the first case, instead of sampling in the whole of the solution space